 A complete, synchronised mirror of the ALMA archive is kept at ESO and is a valuable resource for data mining.
 Assistance for archive research encourages broader approaches to scientific investigations.
-Therefore, scientists in the ARCs, ARC nodes and CoE provide support for astronomers accessing the ALMA science archive.
+Therefore, scientists in the ARCs and ARC nodes offer support for astronomers accessing the ALMA science archive.
 The ALMA Science Archive is available through the User Portal.